Skip to Content

 Theft

-Theft, also known as larceny, is the unlawful taking of another person's property with the intent to permanently deprive them of it.
-It can involve various forms, such as shoplifting, embezzlement, and stealing.
-In theft cases, there is no requirement for the use of force or threat against the victim.
-The act of taking the property is the main focus.
+Theft, also known as larceny, is the unlawful taking of another person's property with the intent to permanently deprive them of that property.
+It can take various forms, such as shoplifting, embezzlement, and stealing.
+In theft cases, there is no requirement for the use of force or threat against the victim; the act of taking the property is the main focus.

 Robbery

-Robbery is a specific type of theft that involves the use of force, intimidation, or threat of force to take someone else's property.
+Robbery is a specific type of theft that involves the use of force, intimidation, or the threat of force to take someone else's property.
 Unlike theft, robbery requires the element of violence or the threat of violence.
-Robbery specifically involves the use of force, intimidation, or threat of force against the victim.
 This element distinguishes robbery from other forms of theft.

-Contacting a skilled Austin robbery lawyer as soon as possible after being charged with an offense could make a substantial difference in your case.
-The more time counsel has to review the facts of your circumstances, the better they can prepare a strategy on your behalf.
-Our Austin lawyers will comb through every detail of your situation and the prosecutor’s evidence to gain a better understanding of the incident.
-We will seek to obtain a favorable result for you.
+The best thing you can do after being accused of or charged with robbery is to contact a skilled criminal defense lawyer as soon as possible.
+Working with an attorney can make a significant difference in the outcome of your case.
+The more time legal counsel has to review the facts of your circumstances, the better they can prepare a strategy on your behalf.

-For the fierce representation you need, call our Austin robbery attorneys at (512) 359-3743 or contact us online.
+For the dedicated representation you need, call our firm now at (512) 359-3743 or submit a secure contact form.
+We are available 24/7 to assist you.

 Our Client Reviews